JouriFledderman/ng-database-migrator/README.md

 run: `bower install git+https://github.com/JouriFledderman/ng-database-update.git` and add the plugin to your `index.html` file.

 ## Usage
-When you add the ngDatabaseUpdate module to your angularJS project the $databaseupdater becomes available.
+When you add the ngDatabaseUpdate module to your angularJS project the `$databaseupdater` becomes available.
 It is then possible to inject this somewhere in your project.
 In order to check for and execute updates, run the initialize function.
 This aync function needs the following arguments: database, set of updates, logger

 #### Database
 The first thing it needs is a database it can read from and write to.
 You can obtain a connection to an SQLite database in javascript by running the following command: window.openDatabase('testDatabase', '1.0', 'testDatabase', 2 * 1024 * 1024).

 #### Updates
 The second thing it needs is an array of updates.
 An update has a specific format within this framework.
-It is a simple object that contains a version and a script field.
-The version is a number and is used to determine which script is newer, a good practice would be to add a timestamp (yyyyMMddHHmm -> 201811081506) as a version of the script.
+It is a simple object that contains a `version` and a `script` field.
+The `version` is a number and is used to determine which script is newer, a good practice would be to add a `timestamp (yyyyMMddHHmm -> 201811081506)` as a version of the update.
 Chances are very slim that two scripts will be added at the same minute and the newest script is alway executed latest.
-The script is a string and contains the SQLite script.
+The `script` is a string and contains the SQLite script.

 #### Logger (Optional)
 The third argument is a logger, in order for your application to log something about what is going on.
-You can use for example the default $log from angular.
+You can use for example the default `$log` from angular.
 If you do not provide a logger, the code should still work, but it will simply not log about it.